About Public Art

 Executive Director of Public Art

-Emily Wilkinson is the Executive Director of Public Art in the Office of Facilities Planning & Construction, joining the department in early 2014.
+Emily Wilkinson, Ph.D. is the Executive Director of Public Art in the Office of Facilities Planning & Construction, joining the department in early 2014.

-She is currently a member of the City of Lubbock’s Civic Lubbock board and the Vice President for Programs on the Texas Association of Museums’ Board of Directors.
+She currently serves as a board member for Civic Lubbock Inc. and the Science Spectrum, as well as the Vice President for Programs on the Texas Association of Museums’ Board of Directors.
+She is a 2015 recipient of Lubbock’s Top 20 Under 40 and 2023 recipient of YWCA of Lubbock’s Women of Excellence award.

 Email: emily.wilkinson@ttu.edu